hamzasalahds/electricity-consumption-prediction/README.md

   3. fix column displaying date and convert it to date format
   4. check for null data, and remove them.

-## How do you plan to slice and dice the data?
+## How do I plan to slice and dice the data?

   - By Time Periods: Analyze by months, seasons, and years to observe trends and seasonal effects.
   - By Temperature Ranges: Group data into different temperature ranges to see how electricity consumption varies.

 ## What does the final data set look like?

-  - will use several methods in R to merge and bind columns from all data sets into one that will be used to for analysis, it will include columns such as electricity consumption, price per kWh and temperature.
+  - I will use several methods in R to merge and bind columns from all data sets into one that will be used to for analysis, it will include columns such as electricity consumption, price per kWh and temperature.

-## Do you plan on incorporating any machine learning techniques to answer your research questions?
-Explain.
+## Do I plan on incorporating any machine learning techniques to answer my research questions?l

   - I will perform regression analysis on data set and provide answers to my initial question, I will also sample some years and predict later years to check accuracy of model.